How to check if windows server is under DDOS attack

 Replace “IP Address” with the actual address you want to investigate.

-By following these steps, you can effectively determine whether your Windows server is under a DDoS attack.
-If you notice an unusually high number of connections from a specific IP address, consider implementing measures to mitigate the threat.
+In this manner, you can successfully find out whether your Windows server is under a DDoS attack.
+If you notice an unexpectedly high number of connections from a specific IP address, consider implementing measures to lessen the threat.

 Spread the love